simplyunix/MIGRATE_NIM-MASTER-AIX7100_TO_AIX7200/README.md

 - base_AIX72_TL5_CD1                                         2141 None            ro
 - base_AIX72_TL5_CD2                                         4100 None            ro

 Your call to use the HMC GUI or VIOS CLI.
-Add a Optical device to the LPAR in this case vhost10 on kapnim
+Add a Optical device to the LPAR in this case voptcd on kapnim

 On the VIOS
 - $ lsmap -all